Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### Will there be any ubonding period when I switch Delegation from Foundation nodes to external nodes?

 There will be no Unbonding period when you switch Delegation from foundation nodes to external nodes.
 It will be a direct switch without any delays.
-However, if you are unbonding from a Foundation Node or an External node there will be an Unbonding period for that.
+However, if you are unbonding from a Foundation Node or an External node, there will be an Unbonding period for that.

 ### Are they any specifics to choose an external node during switch delegation?